yogeshjain999/representable/README.md

 ```

 Just use an inline representer or the `extend:` option to define nested properties.
 Accessors for nested properties will still be called on the outer object (here, `song`).
 And as always, this works both ways for rendering and parsing.

+Note that `nested` works with decorators, only.
+We might add it for modules soon.

 ## Decorator vs. Extend